 Status Color Description Action On Yellow An error has been detected on the server.
-Causes might include but are not limited t the following errors: Check the event log to determine the exact cause of the error.
-Alternatively, follow the light path the non-critical temperature threshold diagnostics to determine if additional LEDs are lit that will direct you to identify the cause of the error.
-The voltage of the server reached the non-critical voltage threshold. outside of the original A fan has been detected to be running at low speed.
+Causes might include but are not limited to the following errors:Check the event log to determine to cause of the error.An error has been detected on the server. causes might include but are not limited to the following errors:Check the event log to determine to cause of the error.
+The temperature of the server reached the non-critical temperature threshold. diagnostics to determine if additional LEDs are lit that will direct you to identify the cause of the error.
+The voltage of the server reached the non-critical voltage threshold. • A fan has been detected to be running at low speed.
 A hot-swap fan has been removed.
-The power supply has a critical error.
-The power supply is not connected to the power.
+The power supply has a critical error. • The power supply is not connected to the power.
 Off None The server is off or the server is on and is working correctly.
 None.